-In that time, the long-time GM has stockpiled picks and prospects while sending veterans and rentals out.
-After years of building for right now, Holland is now thinking of the future and positioning the Red Wings for another long playoff streak and a shot (or multiple chances) to bring the Stanley Cup back to Hockeytown.
+In that time, the now former GM stockpiled picks and prospects while sending veterans and rentals out.
+After years of building for right now, Holland prioritized the future and worked to position the Red Wings for another long playoff streak and a shot (or multiple chances) to bring the Stanley Cup back to Hockeytown.

 Jurco Sent Packing